evinle/CCSEPAss/README.md

 Shell code was taken from: http://shell-storm.org/shellcode/

-# Please note that this was done on a 32-bit system
+# This was done on a 32-bit system

 # How to compile the program:
 make all